CH1MP5T0N/The-Boys/README.md

 menu.html = menu page

 No additional JPG or PNG files are required as all images are taken from web and are linked from the web.
+CSS is done inside of the HTML file.